 We are proud to come from a strong Quaker heritage of food production and social responsibility.
-In creating Cashel Blue®, Louis Grubb had a vision to recreate the employment that a farm traditionally would have provided in a rural community.
+In creating Cashel Blue®, Louis Grubb had a vision to recreate the employment that a farm traditionally would have provided.
+12 of our employees live within a 5km radius of Beechmount Farm, and we are focused on providing longterm, sustainable employment in our rural community.

 Artisan Food Community

 Within the artisan food community, we are founding members of CAIS, Ireland’s Association of Farmhouse Cheese makers, and we are also members of the Speciality Cheese Makers Association, an alliance of cheese makers, retailers and wholesalers which promotes the artisan cheeses of the British Isles and Ireland.
 We work closely with An Bord Bia, Ireland’s Food Board.
+Locally we are heavily involved with the Clonmel Applefest, which celebrates food, heritage and nature through the prism of the arts.
 Over the years we have been consistently recognised as among the best producers in Ireland, by John and Sally McKenna’s Bridgestone Guide.

 We are proud to be members of our local Tipperary Food Producers Network, a community of businesses working in the food and beverage sector in County Tipperary.
 The objective of the Network is to represent, promote and showcase the best of Tipperary Food.
 We really love being involved with fellow food producers at a local level.